MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/skype-for-business-settings.md

 - Microsoft Teams
 localization_priority: Normal
 search.appverid: MET150
-description: Learn how to manage Skype for Business settings in the Microsoft Teams admin center.
+description: Learn how to manage settings for Skype for Business features in the Microsoft Teams admin center.
 ---

 # Manage Skype for Business settings in the Microsoft Teams admin center